Dispatches, thoughts, and miscellanea from writer Jon Konrath

 Anyway, thanks again, and here’s hoping the next thousand come easier.

-2 replies on “One thousand”
+2 responses to “One thousand”